 Better sleep begins with honoring what’s closest to your heart

-Interior designers know that delivering a good night’s sleep is the only way to ensure success when it comes to bedroom design.
+Interior designers know that delivering a good night’s sleep is the best way to ensure success when it comes to bedroom design.
 Every piece not only has to appeal to the attractiveness of the room – it also has to deliver a feeling of peace and sanctuary.
+And, of course, become a bedroom you’ll love sleeping in.

 But how do interior designers decorate their own bedrooms for better sleep?
 We toured the bedrooms of more than a interior designers (and design enthusiasts) in hopes of learning how to design the perfect bedroom.
 What we found is that interior design is as unique as your fingerprint.

 The good news is that these designers prove there’s more than one path to designing a beautiful bedroom.
 Feel free to steal ideas!

 “John and I read heaps of international design magazines, so we fall asleep with visions of the fabulous World of Interiors floating about in our heads,” said Jason Oliver Nixon.
 “India, England, Morocco – we wake up refreshed with loads of ideas that we’re ready to implement.”
 Read more: Madcap Cottage Bedroom.